drew-loukusa/lang-playground/README.md

 In it's current form, it is made up of a hand built parser, which generates an AST, which I then feed to a hand-written high level interpreter.

 Current programing constructs that it supports:
-* Data types: Int, Float
+* Data types: Int, Float, Bools
 * Addition, subtraction, multiplication, division on said basic data types
 * Boolean expressions
 * Conditional statements (if, elif, else, while)
 * Nested scopes (block statements)

 Next on the list to be added:
+* Data type: Strings
 * functions
 * Forward references
 * User defined data types (classes or structs, or both)